 Google has supported the ONA Student Newsroom at the annual ONA conference since 2009, and supports the ONA Women's Leadership Academy, which is committed to elevating the leadership skills of women in digital media.

 We helped launch the Ida B. Wells Society for Investigative Reporting, an organization dedicated to increasing and retaining reporters and editors of color in the field of investigative reporting.

 Google works with Pearl TV, a business organization of U.S. broadcast companies with a shared interest in exploring forward-looking broadcasting opportunities.

-Google frequently partners with and supports events of WAN-IFRA, which is committed to protecting the rights of journalists around the world while helping media businesses prosper in a digital world and perform their crucial role in open societies.
+We frequently partner with and support WAN-IFRA, which is committed to protecting the rights of journalists around the world, while helping media businesses prosper and perform their crucial role in open societies.